alexyuly/chil/README.md

 ### Runtime agnostic

-Because of its complete reliance on abstract data structures, chil code is completely runtime agnostic, allowing any set of native compiler, runtime, and modules to be used.
-The first chil engine will be implemented in Node.js, because of its broad applicability across clients and services, paired with a unified, modern language syntax found in JavaScript.
+Because of its complete reliance on abstract data structures, Chil code is completely runtime agnostic, allowing any set of native runtime and modules to be used.
+The first Chil runtime will be implemented in Node.js, because of its broad applicability across clients and services, paired with a unified, modern language syntax found in JavaScript.

 ### Convention over configuration

-Imports and dependency management are handled as automatically as possible by the chil compiler: References to component types are resolved through the file system according to a well-defined traversal order, which eliminates the need to explicitly specify package imports.
+Imports and dependency management are handled as automatically as possible by the Chil compiler: References to component types are resolved through the file system according to a well-defined traversal order, which eliminates the need to explicitly specify package imports.

 ## Specification